Optimal sampling of dynamical large deviations in two dimensions via tensor networks: Abstract

 \section{Abstract}

-We use projected entangled-pair states (PEPS) to calculate the large deviations (LD) statistics of the dynamical activity of the two dimensional East model, and the two dimensional symmetric simple exclusion process (SSEP) with open boundaries, in lattices of up to $40\times 40$ sites.
-We show that at long-times both models have phase transitions between active and inactive dynamical phases.
+We use projected entangled-pair states (PEPS) to calculate the large deviation statistics of the dynamical activity of the two dimensional East model, and the two dimensional symmetric simple exclusion process (SSEP) with open boundaries, in lattices of up to $40\times 40$ sites.
+We show that at long times both models have phase transitions between active and inactive dynamical phases.
 For the 2D East model we find that this trajectory transition is of the first-order, while for the SSEP we find indications of a second order transition.
 We then show how the PEPS can be used to implement a trajectory sampling scheme capable of directly accessing rare trajectories.
 We also discuss how the methods described here can be extended to study rare events at finite times.

-\textbf{\em Introduction.-} Over the last few years we have seen progress in the application of numerical tensor network (TN) techniques to compute statistical properties of dynamical trajectories in classical stochastic systems.
-The first such application was to long time statistics---the dynamical large deviation (LD) regime---of one-dimensional lattice systems using variational algorithms (such as density matrix renormalization group \cite{White1992}, or DMRG) to approximate the leading eigenvectors of tilted Markov generators by matrix product states (MPS, e.g. Ref.~\cite{Schollwoeck2011}) \cite{Gorissen2009, Gorissen2012, Gorissen2012a, Banuls2019, Helms2019, Causer2020, Causer2022a, Gu2022}.
-Building on these results, we introduced a sampling method which exploited such MPS to efficiently sample rare trajectories, and then presented a method based on MPS time-evolution to precisely compute trajectory statistics at finite times \cite{Causer2022}.
-For more than one spatial dimension, a more suitable variational class is that of projected-entangled pair states (PEPS)~\cite{Verstraete2004}, which fulfills an entanglement area law~\cite{Eisert2010} and was recently applied to the classical asymmetric exclusion process in two dimensions in Ref.~\cite{Helms2020}.
-A computationally cheaper alternative, without an area law, but accommodating more entanglement than MPS, is that of tree tensor networks (TTN)~\cite{Shi2006}, used for example in Refs.~\cite{Strand2022, Strand2022a} , in combination with a time-dependent variational principle~\cite{Bauernfeind2020} to study driven problems.
+\textbf{\em Introduction.-} Tensor network (TN) techniques, whereas most actively developed in the context of quantum many-body physics~\cite{Verstraete2008,Schollwoeck2011,Orus2014annphys,Silvi2019tn,Okunishi2022,Banuls2023}, offer powerful numerical tools for much more general problems.
+They are based on an efficient parametrization of the many-body state in terms of local tensors (multidimensional arrays) connected according to a graph that, in general, responds to the structure of correlations in the state.
+In the last few years we have seen progress in their application to compute statistical properties of dynamical trajectories in classical stochastic systems.
+The first application was to the long time statistics---the dynamical large deviation (LD) regime---of one-dimensional lattice systems using variational algorithms (such as density matrix renormalization group \cite{White1992}, or DMRG) to approximate the leading eigenvectors of tilted Markov generators by matrix product states (or MPS, see e.g.\ Ref.~\cite{Schollwoeck2011}) \cite{Gorissen2009, Gorissen2012, Gorissen2012a, Banuls2019, Helms2019, Causer2020, Causer2022a, Gu2022}.
+Building on these results, we recently introduced (i) a method which exploited MPS to efficiently sample long-time rare trajectories, and (ii) an MPS time-evolution to precisely compute trajectory statistics at finite times \cite{Causer2022}.